-This term is more wide-reaching than the simpler "lamp power density" term used for Class 2 and 3 buildings.
+This term is more wide-reaching than the simpler "lamp power density" term also used for the sole-occupancy units of Class 2 buildings and Class 4 parts.
 It needs to be calculated taking account of the losses from ballast, current regulators and integral control devices associated with the lighting system including track and flexible lighting systems, and fixed lighting that is part of modular furniture and workstation lights.
-The calculation of illumination power density does not include losses elsewhere in the system, such as in the distribution cable throughout the building
+However, socket outlets for intermittent use such as for floor standing lamps, desk lamps, etc. are not included as it is not possible to control them through the building control process.
+The calculation of illumination power density does not include losses elsewhere in the system, such as in the distribution cabling throughout the building.